 Have you ever wondered how Facebook ranks your friends for you?
 The company keeps a score for everyone you interact with on the social network.

-This affects the order of results when you start typing a name into the search box, the people that appear in your Friends pane when someone visits your profile, whose content shows up in your News Feed, and pretty much any list that displays who you interact with on the site.
+This affects the order of results when you start typing a name into the search box, the people that appear on top in your Friends pane when someone visits your profile, whose content shows up in your News Feed, and pretty much any list that displays who you interact with on the site.
 To put this in layman’s terms, Facebook tracks who you interact with or stalk, and vice versa.

 You can check your friends’ rankings in just three steps: